pyOpenSci/handbook/organization/employee-onboarding.md

 This page provides an overview of how we hire and engage with core staff, project-based staff, and contractors who we work with to further the pyOpenSci mission.
 :::

-pyOpenSci is a fiscally sponsored project.
-All hiring processes and staff classifications adhere to the policies and procedures established by our fiscal sponsor, Community Initiatives (CI).
+This page supplements, but does not replace, the [Community Initiatives](https://communityinitiatives.org/) Employee Handbook.
+It outlines pyOpenSci-specific onboarding steps and internal team practices to help new team members integrate into our project and community.

 For onboarding purposes, pyOpenSci staff positions fall into two categories:

-- **Benefits-eligible positions**
-  - Roles comprised of **21 or more hours per week**.
+- **Core staff positions:** Salaried positions that are eligible for benefits based on Community Initiatives policies.

-  - Eligible for benefits based on Community Initiatives (our Fiscal Sponsor) policies.
+- **Project-based positions:** Flexible, project-based positions offer part-time hours, which are determined during the hiring process.
+These positions are not eligible for benefits based on Community Initiatives policies.

-- **Flexible, project-based positions**
-  - Roles with flexible hours, determined during hiring.
-  - Not benefits-eligible.
-  - May or may not receive a pyOpenSci email, depending on role needs (for example, public-facing vs internal work).

-## Benefits-eligible positions (21+ hours per week)
+## Onboarding for core staff

 Before pyOpenSci onboarding begins, the new hire is guided through the onboarding process with Community Initiatives, which includes completing required paperwork and attending Human Resources training.

-Once Community Initiatives onboarding is complete, all benefits-eligible pyOpenSci staff receive the following:
+Once Community Initiatives onboarding is complete, all core pyOpenSci staff receive the following:

 **Google Workspace account**
 - A pyOpenSci email (`name@pyopensci.org`) will be created.